Discover the best coffee beans in Asia that will awaken your taste buds. From Vietnam to Indonesia, find your next fave brew in this guide.

 1. China

-The story goes that a French missionary brought coffee to the province of Yunnan back in 1892.
-He brought coffee seeds from Vietnam and planted them outside his chapel in Zhukula.
-Despite the region’s reputation for quality tea, coffee cultivation stagnated for a century.
+Because of the region’s well-deserved reputation for producing high-quality tea, coffee cultivation stagnated for over a century.
 It wasn’t until 2009 that coffee production saw an uptick.
-A confluence of factors most likely caused it.
-It includes declining tea costs and a transient increase in coffee prices worldwide.
+A confluence of factors, including declining tea costs and a transient increase in coffee prices worldwide, most likely caused it.

 In 2021, mainland China consumed nine cups of coffee per person, significantly behind Western nations and several Asian neighbors.
 For centuries, tea, China’s national drink, was the only hot beverage available in the country.
-Yet, Generation Y and Z customers in China, who have adopted Western lifestyles, have learned to love coffee.
+Yet, Generation Y and Z customers in China, who have adopted western lifestyles, have learned to love coffee.
 According to experts, China is one of today’s most valuable coffee markets.

 China’s coffee market increased from 45 billion yuan in 2015 to 82 billion yuan in 2020.
 According to projections, it will grow at a CAGR of 22% over the next five years, passing 219 billion yuan by 2025.